 Appalachian Electric Cooperative

-Appalachian Voices is currently working with multiple local agencies and community service providers to conduct educational energy efficiency workshops in Appalachian Electric Cooperative’s service territory.
-AEC is a leader in the effort for a state-wide on-bill financing program for energy efficiency.
-If you are a member of AEC, let them know you support them starting an on-bill financing energy efficiency program that is accessible to all, especially folks with lower incomes.
+Appalachian Voices is working with multiple local agencies and community service providers to conduct educational energy efficiency workshops in Appalachian Electric Cooperative’s (AEC) service territory.
+AEC is a leader in the effort to develop a statewide on-bill financing program for energy efficiency.

-Currently, residents in Tennessee can complete a free eScore self-audit to learn ways to save money on their electric bills.
-Additionally, most residents can apply for financing through TVA or their electric utility for energy efficient heat pumps and other household energy improvements.
+Residents in Tennessee can complete a free eScore self-audit to learn ways to save money on their electric bills.
+Additionally, eligible residents can apply for financing through TVA or their local utility for energy efficient heat pumps and other household energy improvements.
 Unfortunately, those financing programs are not accessible for low-income residents who need help the most.